afni/afni/doc/SphinxDocs/SUMA/Viewer.rst

          :align: left
          :figwidth: 30%
          :target: ../_images/QT_TractCont.0018.jpg
+         :name: media/QT_TractCont.0018.jpg

-         You can position the mask on the surface but few of the tracts are visible this way.
+         You can position the mask on the surface but few of the tracts are visible this way. :ref:`(link)<media/QT_TractCont.0018.jpg>`

       .. figure:: media/QT_TractCont.0021.jpg
          :align: right
          :figwidth: 30%
          :target: ../_images/QT_TractCont.0021.jpg
+         :name: media/QT_TractCont.0021.jpg

-         Surface pried open and viewer opacity turned off with two more :ref:`o. <LC_o>` clicks.
+         Surface pried open and viewer opacity turned off with two more :ref:`o. <LC_o>` clicks :ref:`(link)<media/QT_TractCont.0021.jpg>`.
 You can continue to position the mask on the pried surfaces.

       .. figure:: media/QT_TractCont.0019.jpg
          :align: center
          :figwidth: 30%
          :target: ../_images/QT_TractCont.0019.jpg
+         :name: media/QT_TractCont.0019.jpg

-         Turning on 50% transparency for all objects by clicking :ref:`o<LC_o>` twice - not thrice - helps, but not that cool.
+         Turning on 50% transparency for all objects by clicking :ref:`o<LC_o>` twice - not thrice - helps, but not that cool :ref:`(link)<media/QT_TractCont.0019.jpg>`.

       .. container:: clearer